Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • rachiocampsis;

-• poor memory function, confused consciousness;
+• poor memory performance, confused consciousness;

 • the appearance of muscle spasms;